-- Demonstrate knowledge of the roles and responsibilities of a medical laboratory professional within the Canadian healthcare environment, including the patient's right to a reasonable, safe standard of care. - Demonstrate knowledge of professional practice standards in the areas of ethical practice, communication, accountability, teamwork, managing conflict and reflective practice.
+- Demonstrate knowledge of the roles and responsibilities of a medical laboratory professional within the Canadian healthcare environment, including the patient's right to a reasonable, safe standard of care. - Demonstrate knowledge of professional practice standards in ethical practice, communication, accountability, teamwork, managing conflict and reflective practice. - Demonstrate a consistently high level of biosafety and safe practice, proceeding to a consistently high level of safe laboratory practice. - Develop competence in the pre-analytical phase of laboratory processes; specimen procurement, sample processing and resource management.

-- Demonstrate a consistently high level of biosafety and safe practice, proceeding to a consistently high level of safe laboratory practice. - Develop competence in the pre-analytical phase of laboratory processes; specimen procurement, sample processing and resource management - Develop competence in the analytical phase of laboratory processes in the areas of Biochemistry, Hematology, Microbiology, Microanatomy, Histotechnology, and Transfusion Science, including quality control, interpretation and assessment. - Develop competence in the use of molecular techniques and their application in diagnostics and research. - Develop competence in the post analytical phase of laboratory processes including quality management, effective leadership skills and interprofessional practice. - Demonstrate the ability to work and problem solve independently. - Demonstrate the ability to apply appropriate data to the decision making process. - Develop an attitude of inquiry in research.
+- Develop competence in the analytical phase of laboratory processes in Biochemistry, Hematology, Microbiology, Microanatomy, Histotechnology, and Transfusion Science, including quality control, interpretation and assessment. - Develop competence in using molecular techniques and their application in diagnostics and research. - Develop competence in the post-analytical phase of laboratory processes including quality management, effective leadership skills and interprofessional practice. - Demonstrate the ability to work and problem-solve independently. - Demonstrate the ability to apply appropriate data to the decision-making process. - Develop an attitude of inquiry in research.